PaddlePaddle/InterpretDL/README.md

 # InterpretDL: Interpretation of Deep Learning Models based on PaddlePaddle

 InterpretDL, short for *interpretations of deep learning models*, is a model interpretation toolkit for [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) models.
-This toolkit contains inplementations of many interpratation algorithms, including LIME, Grad-CAM, Integrated Gradients and more.
+This toolkit contains implementations of many interpretation algorithms, including LIME, Grad-CAM, Integrated Gradients and more.
 Some SOTA and new interpretation algorithms are also implemented.

 *InterpretDL is under active construction and all contributions are welcome!*